I Stand For UNITY

 Redemption Innerwork Shop® - Let us cancel "cancel culture" by receiving hope for redemption from God through Jesus Christ.
 Our society may want to ban or block you for your wrong doing, karma may seek revenge, but Jesus already paid the price for all of our sins.
 This soul cleansing inner work will help set you for eternal life!

 What does the Bible Really Say About Slavery? - This workshop exposes the misconception that God condoned the brutality of American slavery.
-It expounds on the origin of Christianity and how the power of Jesus Christ is greater than white supremacy.
+It expounds on the heart of God and how the ressurection power and love of Jesus Christ is greater than white supremacy.

 When are your upcoming events?